singpolyma/badcode.rocks/content/articles/2018333 October Teardown: Pig Latin/index.md

 	if (isvowelay(S[0], S[1]))

-To make things even more confusing, in this submission since the custom boolean constants are actually strings, but normal C comparisons such as `S == 'x'` do not return those strings, there are two sets of conceptual booleans at play in these lines.
+To make things even more confusing, normal C comparisons such as `S == 'x'` do not return the custom strings-as-booleans values, so there are two sets of conceptual booleans at play in these lines.
 Even worse, later in the program there is a procedure that returns either `1` for "true" or `-1` for "false", requiring a programmer reading this code to understand three different ways of encoding the same information.
 </section>

 <section markdown="1">